aberke/floc-analysis/README.md

 # floc-analysis

+#### Citation

+Alex Berke and Dan Calacci.
+2022.
+Privacy Limitations of Interest-based Advertising on The Web: A Post-mortem Empirical Analysis of Google’s FLoC.
+In Proceedings of the 2022 ACM SIGSAC Conference on Computer and Communications Security (CCS ’22), November 7–11, 2022, Los Angeles, CA, USA.
+ACM, New York, NY, USA, 13 pages. https://doi.org/10.1145/3548606.3560626

+## About this repository

 This repository contains the code and empirical results from our analysis about the privacy limitations of Google's FLoC proposal.